Effective knee healing after a fall involves rest, ice, compression, elevation, and targeted physical therapy to restore function and reduce pain.

 Initial Steps: Immediate Care After Knee Trauma

 Right after a fall, your body’s inflammatory response kicks in.
-Swelling and pain are natural but managing these symptoms early can significantly improve recovery outcomes.
+Swelling and pain are natural, but managing these symptoms early can significantly improve recovery outcomes.
 The widely recommended approach is the RICE method—Rest, Ice, Compression, Elevation.

 - Ice: Apply an ice pack wrapped in cloth for 15-20 minutes every 2-3 hours to reduce swelling and numb pain.

-- Compression: Use an elastic bandage or compression wrap snugly around your knee to control swelling but not so tight that it cuts off circulation.
+- Compression: Use an elastic bandage or compression wrap snugly around your knee to control swelling, but not so tight that it cuts off circulation.

-- Elevation: Keep your knee elevated above heart level when sitting or lying down to minimize fluid buildup.
+- Elevation: Keep your knee elevated above heart level when sitting or lying down to help minimize fluid buildup.

 Pain Management Options